 Bulletproof Vests - The Basics

-These materials allow a bullet or other projectile to hit the vest but not penetrate into the wearer's body.
+Protective materials inside the armor panels allow a bullet, explosive fragments, or other projectile to hit the vest but not penetrate the wearer's body.
+So keeping their vital organs undamaged and the wearer alive.

 How do bulletproof vests work?